 - Click Advanced.

-- On the Backup tab, select what type of the backup chain you want to create: forward incremental or reversed incremental.
-You can also choose to periodically create synthetic full backups (for the forward incremental backup method only) and/or active full backups.
+- On the Backup tab, select what type of the backup chain you want to create: forward incremental or reverse incremental.
+You can also choose to periodically create synthetic full backups (for the forward incremental backup method only) and active full backups.

 The reverse incremental backup method is not recommended for backup jobs targeted at the cloud repository.
 The process of a full backup file rebuild requires higher I/O load.
 This may impact the backup job performance, especially in case of low bandwidth or high latency network connection between the tenant side and SP side.
 To learn more, see Veeam Backup & Replication Best Practices.

 - To encrypt the resulting backup file on the cloud repository, on the Storage tab, select the Enable backup file encryption check box.
 From the Password field, select a password that you want to use to encrypt the backup file.
 If you have not created a password beforehand, click Add or use the Manage passwords link to specify a new password.

-- To create a transactionally consistent backup of VMs, at the Guest Processing step of the wizard, select the Enable application-aware image processing check box.
+- To create a transactionally consistent backup of VMs, at the Guest Processing step of the wizard, select the Enable application-aware processing check box.

-- Click Add next to the Credentials list and specify credentials for a user account with local administrator privileges on the VM guest OS.
+- Click Add next to the Guest OS credentials list and specify credentials for a user account with local administrator privileges on the VM guest OS.
 By default, Veeam Backup & Replication uses the same credentials for all VMs added to the job.
 If some VM requires a different user account, click Credentials and enter custom credentials for the necessary VM.

 - Click Applications, select the necessary VM and click Edit.
 On the General tab, in the Applications section, specify the VSS behavior scenario: